AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/8.useMemo-useCallback/README.md

 # useMemo and useCallback

-## The core problem

-In React:

-- Every render re-runs the component function

-That means:

-- Expensive calculations run again
-- New function objects are created
-- Child components may re-render unnecessarily

-👉 **useMemo** and **useCallback** help reuse previous results instead of recalculating or recreating things.

----

-## useMemo

-**"Memoize a VALUE"**

-### Use it when:
+So here's the thing - React components re-run their entire function every time they render.
+That means if you're doing something expensive like filtering a huge array or doing complex calculations, it's going to run again and again, even if nothing actually changed.
+Same with functions - every render creates a brand new function object, which can cause child components to re-render when they don't really need to.

+That's where useMemo and useCallback come in.
+They're basically React's way of saying "hey, we already did this work, let's just reuse it unless something actually changed."

-- A calculation is expensive
+## useMemo - for expensive calculations
-- The result doesn't need to change on every render

-### Syntax
+UseMemo is for memoizing values.
+Basically, it remembers the result of an expensive calculation and only recalculates when the dependencies change.

+Here's the syntax:

 ```jsx
 const value = useMemo(() => computeSomething(a, b), [a, b]);
 ```

-- Runs `computeSomething` only when dependencies change
-- Otherwise, React returns the cached value

-### Example: Expensive calculation
+If `a` or `b` haven't changed, React just gives you back the cached result.
+No recalculation needed.

+Here's a practical example:

 ```jsx
 import { useMemo, useState } from "react";